 Scope note:

-This class comprises actions of making the assertion whether two or more particular instances of E89 Propositional Object refer to the same instance of E1 CRM Entity.
+Co-reference refers to the fact that two or more propositional objects refer to the same entity.
+E91 Co-Reference Assignment is used to make claims about the existence of such co-reference.
+It comprises actions of making the assertion that two or more particular instances of E89 Propositional Object refer to the same instance of E1 CRM Entity.
 The assertion is based on the assumption that this was an implicit fact being made explicit by this assignment.
 Use of this class allows for the full description of the context of this assignment.

 The Actor making the assertion may have different degrees of confidence in the truth of the asserted fact of co-reference, because it may imply an interpretation of the (past) knowledge behind the propositional objects assumed to be co-referring.
 This degree of confidence, also known as “propositional attitude”, can be described by using the property P2 has type (is type of) for the whole of the co-reference activity.
 No such degree of confidence can be connected to each of the co-referring propositional objects.
 In the case one E39 Actor creates a E91 Co-Reference Assignment between two or more E89 Propositional Objects and wants to express two or more different propositional attitudes for one E89 Propositional Object, the assertion has accordingly to be divided into one instance of E91 Co-Reference Assignment for each propositional attitude.

-The use of P155 has co-reference target is limited to entities within the knowledge base in which the E91 Co-Reference Assignment is found.
-This is because the E91 Co-Reference Assignment is making explicit the world view of the E39 Actor carrying out the assignment and this world view is expressed as such only within that specific knowledge base.
-For a further discussion of the relationship from E91 Co-Reference Assignment via P155 has co-reference target to E1 CRM Entity, see the technical paper … .
+Co-reference establishes a link between two or more E89 Propositional Objects.
+This usually includes one or more E89 Propositional Objects external to the information system in which the E91 Co-Reference Assignment is made.
+The co-reference target property can be included to point to an E1 Entity within the current information system representing the target of the co-referring propositional objects.

 Examples: